#CrossBorderRail Finale 2025

-The first project in 2025 is slightly different to the #CrossBorderRail projects to date.
+This project in early 2025 is slightly different to the #CrossBorderRail projects to date.
 Rather than multiple borders, this time I am assessing the potential to run trains to the UK from destinations in Continental Europe, and gauge whether better use of the Channel Tunnel for through trains is possible.
+The journey is complete, drawing the conclusions is ongoing.

 #CrossBorderRail South East Europe 2024: 26 May - 1 July